adnanzameer/AdvancedTaskManager/README.md

 ## Configuring features

-To turn on or off one or more feature, use the following **<appSettings>** elements of **Web.config**.
-By way of example set false on the feature that should not be available.
+To turn on or off one or more features, use the following **<appSettings>** elements of **Web.config**.
+By way of an example set false on the feature that should not be available.

 ![Configuring features](assets/docsimages/image026.png)